 Results of study 3a combined moral valence to self or stranger, to examine the self-relevance effect in moral associations.
 Notably, the modulation effects of moral association emerged only for self-related stimuli, with RTs and d’ to ‘good self’ stimuli being enhanced relative to those linked to ‘bad self’ stimuli.

 These data suggest that, for self relevant stimuli, participants prioritized the good self over the bad self.
 This prioritization did not take place for stimuli associated with other people.
 In addition, prioritization of the good moral valence for self-related stimuli appeared to come at some trade-off for the other associations to self-stimuli, which tended to be more difficult to respond to compared with the neutral and bad associations to strangers.
 Given that we found robust effects of moral association in Experiments 1 and 2, there is a contrast with the stranger association here.
 However, this pattern of results can be interpreted if the self is used as a default when moral associations are made (in Experiments 1 and 2).
 This default link to the self would lead to prioritization of good associations over associations to a bad moral label.
 The lack of an advantage for neutral-self and bad-self stimuli, relative to neutral-stranger and bad-stranger associations, also contracdicts the substantial literature showing an advantage for self over other stimuli in perceptual matching (e.g., Sui et al., 2012; Humphreys & Sui, 2015).
-This in turn suggests that matching is contingent on the relative prioritization of stimuli – if there is prioritization to the good self, then the normal and bad selves are relatively de-prioritized.
+This in turn suggests that matching is contingent on the relative prioritization of stimuli – if there is prioritization to the good self, then the neutral and bad selves are relatively de-prioritized.

-Study 3 b
+Experiment 3 b: valenced-self and other (separated)

 In study 3a, participants had to remember 6 pairs of association, which cause high cogitive load during the whole exepriment.
 To eliminate the influence of cognitive load, we conducted study 3b, in which participant learn three aspect of self and stranger seperately in to consecutive task.
 We hypothesize that we will replicate the pattern of study 3a, i.e., the effect of moral valence only occurs for self-relevant conditions.